Course Browser

 • Class participation

-The Criminal Defense Clinic will center around the direct representation of indigent clients facing prosecution for criminal charges in Durham District Court.
-The primary focus of student casework will be serving as lead counsel on misdemeanor cases.
+The Criminal Defense Clinic engages students in the direct representation of indigent clients facing prosecution for criminal charges in Durham District Court.
+The primary focus of student casework is serving as lead counsel on misdemeanor cases.
 Students’ trial-level advocacy will be grounded in seminar examination of mass incarceration, the impacts of race and poverty in the criminal justice system, and principles of client-centered and community-oriented defense.
 Through observation and shadowing, their own in-court experiences, and close faculty supervision clinic students will develop professional skills in client interaction, fact-development, case planning, negotiation, legal writing and argument, and trial advocacy.
 The semester will conclude with students extrapolating opportunities for systemic reform, derived from their experiences representing individual clients, with an emphasis on creative and interdisciplinary advocacy.
-Consistent with the law school’s other clinics, the Criminal Defense Clinic will combine a substantive weekly seminar with weekly individual case supervision and preparation meetings, and clinical casework.

 493